 Beware of Overspending

-There are a lot of factors that go into calculating how long your money will last, including your age, life expectancy, current and future rates of return, as well as the amount you have saved.
-We can help by giving you an approximate figure that you can safely withdraw each year without putting yourself at risk of running out of money.
+Many factors go into calculating how long your money will last, including your age, life expectancy, current and future rates of return, and the amount you have saved.
+We can give you an approximate figure for how much you can safely withdraw each year without running out of money.

 Design Your Portfolio with Inflation in Mind